awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-autoscalinggroup-instancesdistribution.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SpotInstancePools`  <a name="cfn-autoscaling-autoscalinggroup-instancesdistribution-spotinstancepools"></a>
 The number of Spot Instance pools to use to allocate your Spot capacity\.
 The Spot pools are determined from the different instance types in the overrides\.
+Valid only when the Spot allocation strategy is `lowest-price`\.
+Value must be in the range of 1 to 20\.
 Defaults to 2 if not specified\.
-Valid only when the Spot allocation strategy is `lowest-price`\.
-Valid Range: Minimum value of 1\.
-Maximum value of 20\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)